adyanth/cloudflare-operator/docs/getting-started.md

 For the `CLOUDFLARE_API_KEY`, copy the Global API Key shown at the bottom of the page.
 This is used to delete the DNS entries and tunnels when the Service and Tunnel resources are deleted.

 For the `CLOUDFLARE_API_TOKEN`, create a new "custom" token with the following:

 1. Permissions
-    * Account > Argo Tunnel > Edit : To create new tunnels
+    * Account > Cloudflare Tunnel > Edit : To create new tunnels
     * Account > Account Settings > Read : To get the accountId from Name and the domainId for the selected domain
     * Zone > DNS > Edit : To get the existing domain and create new entries in DNS for the domain.
 See [#5](/adyanth/cloudflare-operator/issues/5) for potential unintended consequences if not careful when creating Resources.
 2. Account Resources: Include > All accounts